 Linux is a very popular technology that is being used around in embedded systems for many years.
 It is the best example of how open source can impact the ecosystem positively.
 Right from the first version, Linus Torvalds has kept the focus on making it clean and open with active contributions from a large number of developer communities.
 Each version of Linux goes through a rigorous process of validation and features added/removed based on needs at that point of time.
 Though there are mailing lists and IRC channels that discuss the rationale behind the changes/evolution between each version of Linux, still a major part of it is not well documented.
-There are many parts of Linux that has little to virtually nil documentation that the developers working on that needs to go through the code to get a deep understanding and develop drivers/applications on top of that.
-Same can be said of Android, where even the design choices are not discussed in open.
+Many parts of Linux has little to virtually nil documentation that the developers working on that needs to go through the code to get a deep understanding and develop drivers/applications on top of that.
+The same can be said of Android, where even the design choices are not discussed in open.

-GStreamer, SALSA, OpenSL,tinyALSA, Jack Detection, FFMEPG, Optimization and performance characterizations and many other topics were discussed.
+GStreamer, SALSA, OpenSL,tinyALSA, Jack Detection, FFMPEG, Optimization and performance characterizations and many other topics were discussed.
 Tips and tricks for faster development and debugging are discussed in detail.
 Each session had a hands-on exercise covering important aspects of that session.
-Done on customer's platform, it enabled the engineers to understand the platform well and helped them in better audio handling in Embedded Systems.
+Done on the customer's platform, it enabled the engineers to understand the platform well and helped them in better audio handling in Embedded Systems.

 Always having a finger on the pulse of emerging technologies and trends, Embien has successfully delivered many such customized trainings for Corporate worldwide and on time for the benefit of their engineers.
 Ready to cater to different client needs, check out with the best corporate training company for your training requirements and development support as well...